Feu’u

 Recent Works

-A new series of significant paintings meld traditional Feu’u motifs such as atua, long-nosed god, and symbols of voyaging, with his recent expressive abstract technique, creating an overlay relating to issues of conservation and sustainability.
+A new series of significant paintings meld traditional Feu’u motifs such as atua, long-nosed god, and symbols of voyaging, with his recent expressive abstract technique, creating an overlay relating to issues of conservation and sustainability and impact of climate change on the Pacific.

 The Tapui works, unique handpainted woodcuts on heavy paper, carry a powerful central motif of tapu areas ‘protected’ by squares with a cross through them, with suggestions of sails and traditional motifs in the background.
 The sails are sometimes faintly defined, implying spiritual guardians of the ocean resources.
 Tapui effectively means a protection over a place or object of major significance.